 - Noble Demon: Despite constantly trying to get Victor arrested and deported, Dixon refuses to do so without Victor actually giving him cause.
+He also refuses to lie as well.
 He'll use most any other questionable tactic, though.

 - Obstructive Bureaucrat: Frank Dixon at the end of the film, trying everything he can to keep Victor in out of spite.
 Technically, he's just following the rules.